Text-It/TextItCLI/docs/TERMS_OF_SERVICE.md

 - Constitutes unsolicited or unauthorized advertising or promotional materials
 - Impersonates any person or entity
 - Interferes with the proper functioning of the Service
+- Violates user privacy
+- Contains unauthorized personal data
+- Violates security protocols
+- Contains automated or bot-generated content

 ### 5.3 Content Monitoring

+TextIt:
-TextIt does not actively monitor User Content but reserves the right to review and remove any User Content that violates these Terms or is otherwise objectionable.
+- Does not actively monitor User Content
+- Reserves the right to review and remove any User Content that violates these Terms
+- May use automated tools to detect security threats
+- May remove content that poses security risks
+- May terminate accounts for repeated violations
+- May report security violations to appropriate authorities

 ## 6. Prohibited Activities